xmsb30/b30-buildinblocs-june-2025/README.md

 !!
 LINK TO SLIDES: https://docs.google.com/presentation/d/1s0qnTVRW5fb5rurYUZSyWt1Kf7ApiaHIElQswJty0ls/edit?usp=sharing !!

 Only use Python 3.10 or preferably 3.11 on Visual Studio Code.
-You need to install the following modules:
+You need to install the following libraries:
     tensorflow-cpu==2.15.0, opencv-python, pyautogui, numpy, matplotlib, Pillow

 In your Visual Studio Code folder, you should have these three items: